Review of Olive & June’s New Press on Nails- The Instant Mani

 Olive & June has their Bye Bye Press On Removal System that I will be testing soon.
 It sounds amazing!

 Overall, I’m very happy with Olive & June’s Press On nails!
 I highly recommend them!
+The final look after application is lovely.
+These really are beautiful nails and I love all of the different color options they have.
 You can grab some from Target or, for a better selection their website.
 I have 20% off their website with the code: OJLaurenErro20

 If you’ve tried these or any other brands you’ve loved lmk in the comments!